Annual Security Report

 In accordance with the Clery Act, Goucher College publishes an annual security report disclosing campus security policies and three years of selected crime statistics, as well as information about crimes that might pose a threat to the community, basic rights that must be accorded to victims of sexual assault, relationship violence and stalking, and the college policy regarding alcoholic beverages and substance abuse.
-A printed copy of the report is available, upon request, at the Office of Public Safety.
-Goucher's Annual Security Report includes the 2014 Fire Safety Report.
-Click here to download the report.
+A printed copy of the report is available, upon request, at the Office of Campus Safety.
+Goucher's Annual Security Report includes the Fire Safety Report.

 - Just get the facts; you are not a detective and should not investigate the crime.

-- Don’t worry about categorizing the crime – public safety will do that.
+- Don’t worry about categorizing the crime – campus safety will do that.

 - Don’t search for a perpetrator.

-- Encourage the victim to report the crime to public safety; but it is up to them to report.
+- Encourage the victim to report the crime to campus safety; but it is up to them to report.

-Download a brochure with more information about your reporting obligations under Clery.
+Download a brochure (PDF) with more information about your reporting obligations under Clery.

-You can use the forms on this page to report the crime or send an email to firstname.lastname@example.org.
+Use the Campus Security Authority (CSA) Reporting Form to report the crime or send an email to OfficeofCampusSafety@goucher.edu .

 *Clery Act crimes: